leanprover/vscode-lean4/vscode-lean4/manual/manual.md

 ### Installing and updating Elan

 Lean's version manager [Elan](https://github.com/leanprover/elan/blob/master/README.md) can be installed or updated using the ['Setup: Install Elan'](command:lean4.setup.installElan) command that can be found using the [command palette](#command-palette) or by navigating to the 'Version Management…' submenu in the [command menu](#command-menu).

 ---

+## Finding definitions and theorems

+This section covers how to find definitions and theorems in key Lean libraries like [Mathlib](https://github.com/leanprover-community/mathlib4) using the Lean 4 VS Code extension.

+### LoogleView

+[Loogle](https://loogle.lean-lang.org/), a search engine for definitions and theorems in Lean's standard library and a recent version of [Mathlib](https://github.com/leanprover-community/mathlib4), can be accessed from within VS Code using the ['Loogle: Search'](command:lean4.loogle.search) command.
+It can be called using `Ctrl+Shift+L` (`Cmd+Shift+L`), from the right click context menu in a Lean file, using the [command palette](#command-palette) or directly from the [command menu](#command-menu).
+The LoogleView can always be closed using `Escape`.

+When selecting text in a text editor before calling ['Loogle: Search'](command:lean4.loogle.search), Loogle will immediately search for the selected text.
+The input field supports the same [Unicode input](#unicode-input) as the text editor when editing Lean files.
+Clicking the magnifier icon or pressing `Enter` will search for the given query.
+Clicking the arrow icons or using the up and down arrow keys will cycle through past queries.
+The query syntax supported by Loogle is described in the LoogleView itself.

+When querying Loogle, it will display either a list of results or a list of possible suggestions if no results were found.
+The LoogleView will only display the first 200 results matching the query.
+Each result displays the name of the identifier, the module where it is located and the type of the identifier.
+Clicking the identifier will launch a browser window in VS Code with the documentation for the given identifier.
+Clicking a suggestion provided by Loogle if no results were found will immediately issue a query with the given suggestion.

+---